LeaVerou/lea.verou.me/press/index.md

 ## Articles

 My work and/or opinions have been featured many times in leading industry publications, both online and printed.
-The following is only a small sample of the mentions I managed to collect, **very infrequently updated**.
+The following is a small sample of the mentions I managed to collect, **very infrequently updated**.

 <section class="press">
 {% for article in press.articles %}